arunsank/OnlinePortal/README.md

 Desing an online portal to check the availability of movies and albums in a system using XML and XSLT.
 3 separate XML files of the same format have been used for easier understanding.
 This can also be done with a single XML file by using a front end interface.
 This is not in scope for this project and hence that has not been handled.

-# Files and their funtions
+# Files and their functions
 ## XML data file
 The file is a collection of nodes.
-Node traversal could be done to extract data Parent node - Store
+Node traversal could be done to extract data <br />
+Parent node - Store <br />
-Sub nodes 1 - Music , Video
+Sub nodes 1 - Music , Video <br />
-Sub nodes 2 - Album , Movie
+Sub nodes 2 - Album , Movie <br />
 The sub nodes have column attributes and some have type attributes

 ## XSLT file